To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If more people were familiar with the array of dog breeds within the bully breed category, perhaps they would be less inclined to judge one particular bully type as a “bad dog” — whoever heard of someone banning Boston Terriers from an apartment complex because they were a bully breed?

-Judging a dog’s temperament by its appearance is like judging a person’s personality by the color of their skin, something one would hope humankind had learned from in its history.
+Judging a dog’s temperament by its appearance is unfair, something one would hope humankind had learned from in its history.

 Advocate For Pit Bulls And Spread The Word